A living document on how to juggle these damned things.

 attacker can also mess with the z

-expanded decapsulation key format, which can be the same as the z
+cached in the expanded decapsulation key format, which can be the same as the

 property.